RHFieldProductManagement/acm-htb/README.md

 Additionally each task has a short "Post-task questionnaire" to facilitate additional feedback for us to collaborate on.
 Please fill them out as you complete the tasks and feel free to ask questions as required.

-Furthermore, by establishing this relationship, the Field Product Manager can coordinate additional resources from across the organisation to join the sync calls if/when required, e.g. engineering, product management, or executive sponsors.
+Furthermore, by establishing this relationship, the Field Product Manager can coordinate additional resources from across the organisation to RHACMjoin the sync calls if/when required, e.g. engineering, product management, or executive sponsors.
 For each of the tasks below, please report your suggestions, feedback, and any bugs/RFE’s to your assigned Field Product Manager in your weekly cadence calls, or via the chat.

-## **Task One: Installation of ACM**
+## **Task One: Installation of RHACM**

-**Task**: In this task you’re going to be asked to deploy Red Hat ACM on an existing OpenShift cluster (must be at least OpenShift 4.3).
-ACM is deployed as an operator, and therefore you’ll deploy the components using the OpenShift OperatorHub, just like any other operator.
+**Task**: In this task you’re going to be asked to deploy RHACM on an existing OpenShift cluster (must be at least OpenShift 4.3).
+RHACM is deployed as an operator, and therefore you’ll deploy the components using the OpenShift OperatorHub, just like any other operator.

 **Documentation**: [Installing instructions for Red Hat Advanced Cluster Management for Kubernetes](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html-single/install/index)

 **Installation Video**: https://youtu.be/4keQWJoFl7A

-**Success Criteria**: ACM is fully installed, all pods are running, and you can log into the ACM UI (via the exposed service route).
+**Success Criteria**: RHACM is fully installed, all pods are running, and you can log into the RHACM UI (via the exposed service route).
 Note, when checking the status of the multicluster-hub operator, be sure to select the 'open-cluster-management' project, or you won’t find the operator listed as it’s a “scoped” resource.

 **Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_br0R8NbFjVdVm61) about what the experience was like.

 ## **Task Two: Import an Existing Cluster**

-**Task**: In this task you’re going to be asked to import an existing OpenShift cluster using Red Hat ACM.
+**Task**: In this task you’re going to be asked to import an existing OpenShift cluster using RHACM.
 The cluster can be of any type environment: AWS, GCP, Azure, IBM, Vmware or Baremetal (physical).
 You should be able to import via either the OpenShift Console and/or the OpenShift CLI.

 **Documentation**: [Importing a target managed cluster to the hub cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_cluster/importing-a-target-managed-cluster-to-the-hub-cluster)

-**Success Criteria**: Once completed with this task the OpenShift cluster should be visible in the ACM UI under the location of Automate Infrastructure -> Clusters.
+**Success Criteria**: Once completed with this task the OpenShift cluster should be visible in the RHACM UI under the location of Automate Infrastructure -> Clusters.
 Details about the cluster should also be visible.

 **Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_6EV256twH2ym8AJ) about what the experience was like.

 ## **Task Three: Deploy a New Cluster**

-**Task**: In this task you will be creating a new OpenShift cluster with ACM.
+**Task**: In this task you will be creating a new OpenShift cluster with RHACM.
 This will require you to create first a provider connection and then complete the create a cluster portion using the provider connection configured.
 Deployment of any supported cluster type can be used.

 **Documentation (Provider Connection)**: [Creating a provider connection](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_cluster/creating-a-provider-connection)

 **Documentation (Create Cluster)**: [Creating a cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_cluster/creating-a-cluster)

-**Success Criteria**: Upon successful completion of task ACM should have deployed a OpenShift cluster on the provider type chosen.
+**Success Criteria**: Upon successful completion of task RHACM should have deployed a OpenShift cluster on the provider type chosen.
 Running a few oc commands on the newly deployed cluster can validate it is up and operational: oc get nodes, oc get co

 **Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_exHZ9NxvRUiDb0x) about what the experience was like.

-## **Task Four: Launch OCP Console from ACM**
+## **Task Four: Launch OCP Console from RHACM**

-**Task**: In this task after you have completed either installing or importing a OpenShift cluster via ACM you should be able to launch the OpenShift clusters Console UI via Automate Infrastructures -> Clusters.
+**Task**: In this task after you have completed either installing or importing a OpenShift cluster via RHACM you should be able to launch the OpenShift clusters Console UI via Automate Infrastructures -> Clusters.

 **Documentation**: [Observability in the console](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/web_console/web-console#observability-in-the-console)

-**Success Criteria**: Ability to launch the OpenShift Console from ACM and successfully login and view details of the cluster.
+**Success Criteria**: Ability to launch the OpenShift Console from RHACM and successfully login and view details of the cluster.

 **Post-task questionnaire**:  After you have completed this task, please take a few moments to [share your thoughts](https://redhatdg.co1.qualtrics.com/jfe/form/SV_3BLyVBpZZFLlWBL) about what the experience was like.

 ## **Task Five: Upgrade an OCP Cluster**

-**Task**: In this task you can use ACM Console to upgrade those clusters to the latest minor version that is available in the version channel that the managed cluster uses.
+**Task**: In this task you can use RHACM Console to upgrade those clusters to the latest minor version that is available in the version channel that the managed cluster uses.

 **Documentation**: [Upgrading your cluster](https://access.redhat.com/documentation/en-us/red_hat_advanced_cluster_management_for_kubernetes/2.1/html/manage_cluster/upgrading-your-cluster)

-**Success Criteria**: From the ACM Console under Automated Infrastructure -> Cluster one can select to upgrade cluster from one minor version to another.
+**Success Criteria**: From the RHACM Console under Automated Infrastructure -> Cluster one can select to upgrade cluster from one minor version to another.
 During the upgrade process one may see the upgrade cycling from failed/unknown/upgrading as it takes approximately 30-45 minutes depending on size and resources of the cluster.
 During the upgrade process one can also use the Launch to console action to view the upgrade experience.
 Cluster is upgraded from one minor to the selected target minor

 > **NOTE**: Upgrade the major version of a cluster using a [configuration policy.](https://github.com/open-cluster-management/policy-collection/blob/master/community/CM-Configuration-Management/policy-upgrade-openshift-cluster.yaml); more details on using configuration policies is in a later task.